|Best Inflatable||Alpacka Raft Mule||SEE IT||

 But in 1982, I left home for Ohio University in Athens, Ohio, which just so happened to be situated along the banks of the Hocking River, one of the best all-round fisheries—and one of THE best smallmouth streams—in The Midwest.
 Alas, though, no boat…until a teaching colleague of my Aunt Kay noticed my dismay and offered up his canoe.
 And, pardon the cliché, the doors were thus opened.
 Thanks to Pat’s lightweight Old Town (the model escapes me now) I spent hours on the Hocking in search of smallmouth, rock bass, channel cats, and sauger.
 True, I should have been studying accounting and philosophy, but a young man has to have his priorities straight, eh?

 Since then, canoes have come and gone in my life, but one thing has always been the same, regardless of the boat specifics.
 Lightweight, portable, agile, and able to be launched practically anywhere, canoes have opened up fishing opportunities that, to me, would otherwise have been impossible had I been limited to a trailered skiff.
 Certainly, these small watercraft bear with them a learning curve in terms of the right and wrong way to propel and maneuver them.
-There’s limitations.
+There are limitations.
 We’re not working with the deck space of the U.S.S.
 Missouri here, now are we?
 However, and to those familiar with fishing canoes, the benefits of paddling, spinning rod or fly tackle in hand, a quiet flowage aboard a simple 60-pound skiff…well, it’s just flat nice.

-This week, Field & Stream takes a look at some of the best fishing canoes on the market, and discusses in-depth why you ought to seriously consider making room in your garage for one.
+This week, Field & Stream takes a look at some of the best fishing canoes on the market and discusses in-depth why you ought to seriously consider making room in your garage for one.

 - Best Overall: Old Town Sportsman Discovery Solo 119